So you think you need a firearm, but is a gun essential for survival?

 The last disadvantage is weight.
 A thousand rounds of .30-06 come in a crate weighing over fifty pounds.
 So it’s not something you’ll want to add to your bug-out bag checklist.

 An excellent intermediate cartridge is the .223 Remington (5.56mm).
 AR-15 variants commonly fire this round.

 The cartridge is smaller, lighter, and cheaper than the big hunting cartridges.
 However, its velocity and shape are still lethal out beyond 500 yards.

 This round would still make a squirrel mess; it’s not as destructive on larger small game as the big cartridges.

-The AR-15 magazine typically holds anywhere from ten to thirty rounds, depending on local laws.
+Depending on local laws, the AR-15 magazine typically holds anywhere from ten to thirty rounds.
 So extra ammo is right there in the rifle, ready to go.